Poodle Temperament, Energy Level, and Lifestyle Fit

 • Inconsistent schedules

-Choosing the right size can help align energy levels with lifestyle.
+Choosing the right size can help better match your lifestyle.

 Common Behavioral Challenges